 When submitting comments, please refer to the exact title of this guidance.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (950) to identify the guidance you are requesting.

 Table of Contents

 Replacement Reagent and Instrument Family Policy

 |This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
 If you want to discuss an alternative approach, contact the FDA staff responsible for implementing this guidance.
 If you cannot identify the appropriate FDA staff, call the appropriate number listed on the title page of this guidance.|

 The Replacement Reagent and Instrument Family Policy (RR-Policy) is intended to provide you, the device manufacturer, with information about validating and documenting changes to cleared test systems that do not significantly affect the safety and effectiveness of the device.